 The rear of the mechanism had been reconstructed from previous studies, but the nature of the complex gear system at the front of the Antikythera device has long been a mystery.

-Scientists fromUniversity College London (UCL) believe they have finally solved the puzzle using 3D computer modeling.
+Scientists fromUniversity College London (UCL) they believe they have finally solved the puzzle using 3D computer modeling.
 They have recreated the entire front panel and are now hoping to build a full-scale replica of the Antikythera using modern materials.

 Friday, a paper published in Scientific Reports revealed a new visualization of the gear system that showed its details and complex parts.

-"The Sun, the Moon and the planets are displayed in an impressive succession in the style of ancient Greece," says the lead author of the article, Professor Tony freeth.
+"The Sun, the Moon and the planets are displayed in an impressive succession in the full style of ancient Greece," says the lead author of the article, Professor Tony freeth.